-Here are some stills I grabed from the footage.
+Here are some stills I grabbed from the footage of my action cam.
 As you can see I had my paddle at a slanty angle.

 When we returned to the boat house I hung out with some of the staff for a little while.
 They are the coolest, most down to earth group of people.
 I highly recommend Los Rios if you decide to go rafting in Taos.